Grandparent's Rights in the Dunedin, Clearwater & Tampa, FL area

 A Petition for Temporary Custody by Extended Family can be filed in cases where a child has been abused, neglected or abandoned.
 If successful, the court has the ability to grant custody of a child to any extended family member until further order of the court.

 Obtaining an Order of Temporary Custody can be useful, and often necessary, when a child has been left in the care of an extended family member.
 Schools, doctors and other professional and social services may refuse to give treatment or services to a child who is not accompanied by a parent.

-If you are a Grandparent or extended family member and you are considering this type of action in Clearwater or Tampa, Florida, consult Michael D. Fluke, P.A. today.
+If you are a Grandparent or extended family member and you are considering this type of action in Dunedin or Tampa, Florida, consult Michael D. Fluke, P.A. today.
 There is a potential downsides to this action and you need to understand all of your rights and options.